We Did It. Did you ever think about what are the best mini-vacations – here’s what we did?

 This was extremely important because meals can’t always be on time when underway.

-Inevitably the waves increase or winds go wonky requiring mealtimes to wait for calmer water in which to drop the sails to prepare a meal.
+Inevitably the waves would go wonky requiring mealtimes to wait for calmer water in which to drop the sails to prepare a meal.

 We managed well and everyone had a great time.